notjedi/notjedi.github.io/_posts/2021-07-11-elliptic-curve-cryptography.md

 the number"(if you get the reference, lol).

 This is my first article so I don't know how it came out.
-I took a ton of ~~copied~~ inspiration from this hackernoon [article](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3), you should check it out though he did an amazin job at explaining
+I took a ton of ~~copied~~ inspiration from this hackernoon [article](https://hackernoon.com/what-is-the-math-behind-elliptic-curve-cryptography-f61b25253da3), you should check it out though he did an amazing job at explaining
 Elliptic Curve Cryptography.
 Thanks for reading.

 <br>